shubhamsrivastava951/Power-BI-Projects/Sales-Insight-Dashboard-using-Power-BI/README.md

 5. In our top 5 customers, the Electricalsara Stores is our biggest customer who has generated total ₹ 413 M revenue generated in 4 years.
 6. In our top 5 products,the Prod318 is our highest product has generated total  ₹ 69M revenue generated in 4 years.
 7. In product type Distribution has generated the revenue of ₹494M and ownbrand revenue is ₹494M generated in entire 4 years.
-7. Revenue Trend is showing that in June 2020 revenue has been decreased drastically compared to the revenue last year and the profit margin was the least in              April 2020.
+7. Revenue Trend is showing that in June 2020 revenue has been decreased drastically compared to the revenue last year and the profit margin was the lowest in              April 2020.

 ### Key Learnings